 The Community Foundation of Middle Tennessee's Middle Tennessee Emergency Response Fund has set aside a grant totaling \$1.125 million for the construction agencies in the Long-Term Recovery Groups.
-The construction agencies can access the grant for an average of \$7,500 per home.
+The construction agencies can request funding from the Community Foundation of Middle Tennessee for specific homes.